gtech-mulearn/IEEE-LAUNCHPAD/profiles/aflahsidhiquemk@mulearn.md

 #### History of Open Source Contributions:
-- Currently, I am in the early stages of my academic journey and haven't had the opportunity to make open-source contributions.
-However, I am eager to explore this avenue as I progress in my studies
+- Currently, I am in the early stages of my career journey and haven't had the opportunity to make open-source contributions.

 #### History of Community Engagement: